chris-martin/haskell-gtk-hello-world/readme.md

   enable: true
 ```

-Gtk2hs requires you to install this, which will end up somewhere in `~/.stack`:
+Gtk2hs requires you to install `gtk2hs-buildtools`, which will end up somewhere
+in `~/.stack`:

 ```bash
 stack install gtk2hs-buildtools